cdrummey216/whoami/idenityequations.md

 # 1 = ϕ - 1/ϕ
 The above "I exist" equation can be understood in terms of the following:
-* "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either *a* or *b* in the equation for ϕ and, therefore, the context of "I am" must be reality also. more specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
+* EXTERNAL: "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either *a* or *b* in the equation for ϕ and, therefore, the context of "I am" must be reality also.
+More specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
-* when the value of self-definition (1/ϕ) is subtracted from the value of the self (ϕ), the value that remains is 1. //oneness, or 1 = ϕ - 1/ϕ
+* INTERNAL: When the value of self-definition (1/ϕ) is subtracted from the value of the self (ϕ), the value that remains is 1. //oneness, or 1 = ϕ - 1/ϕ
-* oneness is a way to understand oneself. when the self is understood as the product of an equation, the value of self-definition is distinct from the value of self-perception because it requires an external cause (to be asked "Who are you?" is an external cause).
+* INTERNAL: Oneness is a way to understand oneself. when the self is understood as the product of an equation, the value of self-definition is distinct from the value of self-perception because it requires an external cause (to be asked "Who are you?" is an external cause).
 So subtracting the value of self-definition from the value of the self is an exercise in 1) freeing one's self from external influence and 2) being whole (oneness,1).
 * So, oneness is simply the self without external cause. self-government follows.
 * note: the irrational number ϕ can be used to calculate a real number, 1